| | |

 A group of small islands near Quadra make up the beautiful Octopus Islands Provincial Marine Park.
-This park is only accessible by boat and offers safe and protected anchorages, plus a wonderful spot to swim and kayak.
+This park is only accessible by boat and offers safe, protected anchorages, plus a fantastic spot for swimming and kayaking.

 Quick Park Facts